umashankardotnet/software-engineer/mock-interviews/Visa-staff-sr-staff-engineer.md

 ### 🔹 Coding & DSA:

 * Implement LRU Cache.
+* Implement HashMap/ Dictionary
 * Reverse a Linked List.
 * Level order traversal of a binary tree.
 * Coin Change Problem.
+* Reverse Polish notation
+* Rotate the substring from each given index to the end of the string one step to the right, in order.
 * Graph traversal / flatten linked list / rotate string.
 * Nearest Coffee Machine problem.
+* Reverse an Integer
+* Find Max Depth of Binary Tree
+* Coin Change Problem
+* Count minimum number of fountains to be activated to cover the entire garden
+* Minimum possible sum of array elements after performing the given operation
+* Design random number generator
+* Flatten a linked list
+* Level order traversal of a tree, printing each level separately
+* Insert a node at the kth position in a linked list
+* Matrix addition
+* Find the LCM (Least Common Multiple) of elements in an array
+* Access a linked list node at some arbitrary position

 ### 🔹 System Design: